 Sandra Murphy, et al. v.
 Massachusetts Turnpike Authority, Supreme Judicial Court.
 Plaintiffs' motion for direct appellate relief was allowed on May 25, 2011.
 Plaintiffs' initial brief and the Turnpike Authority's brief have both been filed with the court.
-Plaintiffs have until December 16, 2011 to file any reply brief.
+Plaintiffs filed a reply brief on December 16, 2011.
 Oral argument has not yet been scheduled.